BonkMC/.github/profile/README.md

 # Projects
 - ~~The ModernAuth Project~~ - Private (Canceled due to incompatibilities, lack of funding, and lack of developers)
 - ~~BonkAC~~ - Private (Canceled due to lack of developers)
-- SpecialSwords - Public
+- SpecialSwords - Public (Saved for future work)
-- StoryMode Plugins - Private
+- StoryMode Plugins - Private - Current Focus
-- Discord Bots for Tickets and Moderation - Public
+- Discord Bots for Tickets and Moderation - Public - Secondary Focus

 ## 🌐 Server Information